ID: Multiple change-point detection in the mean or the slope of a...

 Description

 This is the main, general function of the package.
-It employs more specialised functions in order to estimate the number and locations of multiple change-points in the noisy, piecewise-constant or continuous, piecewise-linear input vector xd.
+It employs more specialised functions in order to estimate the number and locations of multiple change-points in either piecewise-constant or piecewise-linear mean of a noisy input vector xd.
 The noise can either follow the Gaussian distribution or not.
-The approach that is followed is a hybrid between the thresholding approach (explained in pcm_th and cplm_th) and the information criterion approach (explained in pcm_ic and cplm_ic) and estimates the change-points taking into account both these approaches.
-Further to the number and the location of the estimated change-points, ID, returns the estimated signal, as well as the solution path.
+Further to the estimated change-points, ID, returns the estimated signal, as well as the solution path.
 For more information and the relevant literature reference, see Details.

 Usage